Alisa-Leung/Alisa-Bot/README.md

   * message.channels
 * Slash Commands:
   * /play
+* Save all of these configurations, and install the app to your workspace
 4. Installation
 * Copy your:
-  * Slack Bot Token
   * Slack User Token
-  * Slack App Token
+  * Slack Signing Secret
 5. Supabase
 * Create a table called `number_guesser` in a new Supabase project
 * Populate the table with the following columns: `user_id [text]`, `username [text]`, and `best_tries [int4]`